GoogleCloudPlatform/cloud-data-quality/docs/getting-started-with-default-configs.md

 cd cloud-data-quality
 ```

-Ensure you have a [GCP project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#before_you_begin) created for running the Data Quality Validation jobs.
+Ensure you have created a [GCP project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#before_you_begin) created for running the Data Quality Validation jobs.

 We then set the project ID as an enviroment variable and as the main project used by `gcloud`:
 ```bash
 export GCP_PROJECT_ID=<replace_with_your_gcp_project_id>
 gcloud config set project ${GCP_PROJECT_ID}